AdBusterOfficial/Adbuster--WinApp/labs/AD_mode_logic.md

 ## 📘 Notes

-This logic is a core part of CEPA 2.0 PRO and forms the foundation for stable, predictable system behaviour during advertisement segments.
+This logic is a core part of CEPA 2.0 PRO and ensures predictable, stable behaviour during advertisement segments.